- Lung Cancer in Dogs

 How Long Will My Dog Live?

-The survival time fully depends on the type of tumor as well as the size of the mass in a dog's lungs.
-When tumors are in the early stage, can undergo surgical removal, and have not even come close to spreading to other parts of the body, dogs are expected to live for roughly twenty months.
+The average survival time fully depends on the type of tumor as well as the size of the mass in a dog's lungs.
+When tumors are in the early stage, can undergo surgical removal, and have not even come close to spreading elsewhere in the body, dogs are expected to live for roughly twenty months.

-Cancer in dogs at the intermediate stage poses more of a threat to their recovery rate, but it’s nowhere near as low as the prognosis of dogs in crisis mode.
-At this point, if the cancerous tumor is large but the cancerous cells have not metastasized, then dogs often live for about eight months or so.
+Lung Cancer in dogs at the intermediate stage poses more of a threat to their recovery rate, but it’s nowhere near as low as the prognosis of dogs in crisis mode.
+At this point, if the cancerous tumor is large but the cancerous cells have not become metastatic tumors, then dogs often live for about eight months or so.

 When the tumors have grown in size and made their way into the lymph nodes of your dog’s lymphatic system, the prognosis is far lower, with the average survival time coming in at about two months.
 The main reason for this is the element of metastasis because once lung tumors spread throughout the body, it increases the difficulty of treating the cancer overall.

-In late stage cases, dogs usually do not have an expected survival time of longer than one month after receiving a diagnosis.
+In late stage cases, dogs usually do not have an expected survival time of longer than one month after receiving a diagnosis of lung cancer.
 As always, early detection is a saving grace and the best way to increase the dog’s chances of survival is catching it sooner than later.
 However, at any stage of diagnosis, the survival time once a dog has lung cancer is unfortunately, usually, only a maximum of twelve months.

 Ivana Vukasinovic grew up in Serbia and attended the University of Belgrade where she received a degree in Veterinary medicine in 2012 and later completed surgical residency working mostly with livestock.
 Her first year of practice was split between busy small animal practice and emergency clinic, and after two more years of treating many different species of animals, she opened her own veterinary pharmacy where an interest in canine and feline nutrition emerged with an accent on fighting animal obesity.
 In her free time, she acts as a foster parent for stray animals before their adoption, likes to read SF books and making salted caramel cookies.